kentdata/iOS-17-Jailbreak/README.md

 - iOS 17.2
 - iOS 17.2.1
 - iOS 17.3
-- iOS 17.3.1 (checkm8 exploit has not been confirmed yet)
+- iOS 17.3.1
+- iOS 17.4
+- iOS 17.4.1

-Please note  - checkm8 exploit based iOS 17 - 17.3 Jailbreak is currently available for iPads, If you are iPhone user please only consider repo extractions and virtual Jailbreak methods
+Please note  - checkm8 exploit based iOS 17 - 17.4.1 Jailbreak is currently available for iPads, If you are iPhone user please only consider repo extractions and virtual Jailbreak methods

 <hr>

-## Repo extraction based iOS 17 - 17.3.1 Jailbreak solutions
+## Repo extraction based iOS 17 - 17.4.1 Jailbreak solutions

 ### 01. Sileem Repo Extractor

 Sileem is a popular repo extractor for the latest iPhone models.
-This is the most effective way to jailbreak iOS 17 – iOS 17.3 & iOS 17.3.1 jailbreak.
+This is the most effective way to jailbreak iOS 17 – iOS 17.4.1 jailbreak.
 Using Sileem repo extractor you can install jailbreak tweaks, apps, themes.

 It is originally a Japanese jailbreak repo extractor & then Sileem team has been upgrade Sileem with adding English version